gaultier/blog/wait_process_timeout.md

 - With jitter, although this point also seemed the least important since most of us use non real-time operating systems which introduce some jitter anytime we sleep or wait on something with a timeout.
 The AWS article makes a point that in highly contended systems, the jitter parameter is very important, but for the scope of this article I'll leave it out.

 This is best practice in distributed systems, and we often need to do the same on the command line.
-But the two aforementioned tools only parts of the above points:
+But the two aforementioned tools only do that partially:

 - `timeout` does not retry
 - `eb` does not have a timeout